|National Points of Contact|

 It is acknowledged that Space science can enhance socio-economic development and has potential to provide cost –effective solutions to many humanity are pressing needs.
 Today all parts of the world are being united by communications satellites while space based sensor systems are continually monitoring the globe.
 All these are providing the support needed for sustainable development.
 Recently, Kenya has taken a keen interest in Space Science.
 SGAC Kenya has so far provided strong networking capabilities, allowing many University Students and young professionals engage in Space related Activities across the country and abroad.
 Most of the events held have focused on motivating learners pursue Space Science.
 Areas of Application of Space Science in Kenya include: Communications, Resource Survey, Land use/Land Cover mapping, Weather Analysis, Navigation, Geographic Information Systems (GIS) and geodetic positioning.

-- Formation of Science Clubs in different institutions in the country, e.g the Kenyatta University Amateur Astronomy Club that was launched on 12th October 2012.
+- Formation of Science Clubs in different institutions in the country, e.g The physics Club established at the Domus Mariae School, Kenya.

 Interesting Web Links for Young Generation in Kenya

 - Institute of Physics Jomo Kenyatta University of Agriculture and Technology